abbas-taher/decision-tree-algorithm-example/README.md

 ## Creating Decsion Tree: How machine learning algorithm works
-The **createTree** algorithm builds a decision tree recursively.
+The **createTree algorithm** builds a decision tree recursively.
 The algorithm is composed of 3 main components:

- - Entropy test to compare information gain in data patterns
+ - Entropy test to compare information gain in a given data pattern
  - Dataset spliting performed according to the entropy test
  - dict data structure representing the tree

-At each recursive call of the createTree function, the algorithm searches for patterns in data by looking at each given feature.
-It peforms an entropy test to discriminate between each pattern in order to choose the best feature that can be used to split the dataset into sub-dataset.
-The algorithm then calls it self and passes the new sub-dataset to do the pattern search and spliting again.
+In each call of the *createTree* function, the algorithm searches for patterns in its given dataset by comparing information gain for each feature.
+It peforms an entropy test that discriminates between features and then chooses the one that can best split the given dataset into sub-datasets.
+The algorithm then calls itself recursively and passes the new sub-datasets to do the pattern search, entropy test and spliting.
 The tree building terminates when there are no more features to split in the sub-dataset or when all the prediction labels are the same.

 The rest of the article will take a deeper look at the Python code that implements the algorithm.
 The code looks deceivingly simple but to understand how things actually work requires a deeper understanding of recursion, Python's list spliting, as well as understanding the **Entropy** formula.

 ## Part 1: Calculating Entropy
-The code for the calculating entropy in the program is as follows:
+The code for calculating Entropy is given here:

        def calculateEntropy(dataSet):
            counter= defaultdict(int)   # number of unique labels and their frequency